Ilse Warringa: Biography

-Ilse was born on June 1, 1975, in Dalfsen and followed her stage training at the Academy of Arts in Kampen/Zwolle, where she graduated in 1998.
-She also studied vocals-light music at the Conservatory in Zwolle.
-Directly after her graduation she came contact Theatre Group Stella Den Haag from 1998 to date, where they acted in the performances the year of the Hare (2003, winner 1000 watt-price), In the nests in collaboration with the Residentie Orchestra (2007 and 2010, conducted by Jurjen Hempel), as well as the very successful Shaffy for children (2010).
+Ilse was born on June 1, 1975, in Dalfsen and attended the Academy of Arts in Kampen/Zwolle for stage training, where she graduated as a drama teacher in 1998.
+She also studied vocals and music at the Conservatory in Zwolle.

+Directly after her graduation, she came into contact with Theatre Group Stella Den Haag from 1998 to date, where she acted in the plays The Year of the Hare (2003, winner 1000 Watt-Prize), In the Nests in collaboration with the Residentie Orchestra (2007 and 2010, conducted by Jurjen Hempel),as well as the successful Shaffy for Children (2010).

-In between, she played in a wide variety of productions at several music-theatre groups such as the Branch Office, theatre group mutually, Theater Sonnevanck and Oorkaan.
-Warringa joined in 2006 the Winx Club cast, replacing for Karin van As in the character voicing Icy from season 3 to 5 and 6.
+Additionally, she performed in a wide variety of productions at several music-theatre groups such as Het Filiaal theatermakers, Theatergroep Wederzijds, Theater Sonnevanck, and Oorkaan.
+Warringa joined the Winx Club cast in 2006, voicing the character Icy in season 3, 5, and 6.

-She was one of the creators of the television series De Luizenmoeder, of which its first season aired in 2018.
-She was also a screenwriter and actor, playing the character Ank.
+She is a creator of the television series De Luizenmoeder, of which its first season aired in 2018.
+She played the character Ank in the series, acting as both screenwriter and actor.
+Her most recent television project, Football Parents, was released in May of 2025 on the streaming platform Netflix.
+Season One of the comedy series was created and written by Warringa, and she is featured on the show as the character Marenka.
+The show was popular among Dutch audiences, staying for seven weeks on Netflix’s “Dutch Top 10”.
+The series has been renewed for a second season.